dbenque/meteoArchive/README.md

 TODO
 ====

-- do the storage on datastore
+- change the type of station Metadata for datastore compliancy
 - do the appengine module
 - create a job to feed db for one year or for one station